apple/turicreate/userguide/drawing_classifier/export-coreml.md

 Drag and drop `MySquareTriangleClassifier.mlmodel` into your Xcode project and add it to your app by ticking the appropriate Target Membership check box.

-##### Prediction

-Making a prediction is easy!
+### Inference

+Making a prediction at inference time on device is easy!
+In this section, we go over your workflow depending on what input you may have in your app at inference time.

+#### Using Bitmap Input

-* At inference time, if you have access to a bitmap and/or image that represents the drawing you want to classify, you can use the Vision framework to consume the exported Core ML model.
+At inference time, if you have access to a bitmap and/or image that represents the drawing you want to classify, you can use the Vision framework to consume the exported Core ML model.
 Note that the image you provide to the Vision API must be a Grayscale Image.